Code-Institute-Submissions/ucd-milestoneproject/README.md

 ----------------------
 ## Testing

 * The user story of a fan interested in seeing the band live achieved the intended outcome by providing them with a list of tour dates and links to social media.
-They can read up on the Tours section and if they are on desktop or tablet they can also see photos of the band performing live.
+They can read up on the Tours section - if they are on desktop or tablet they can also see photos of the band performing live.

 * The user story of the fan interested in hearing some music achieved the intended outcome.
 The user can access a selection of music videos and audio in the Listen section.
 They can also hear music by following the Spotify and YouTube links where they will find a larger selection, if not all, of the bands repertoire.
 I tested how the YouTube videos and clips would play on different screen sizes and they worked well.
 On the mobile, the videos sat slightly to the left as opposed to the center, so this took a little tweaking to make it look more attractive.
 I manually tested each of the links to the band's social media accounts and each of these opened on a separate tab (due to using 'target="_blank"') to the correct destination.

 * The user story of the fan who wants the band to perform at their event achieved the intended outcome.
 They can fill in the contact form at the bottom of the page.
 If you try to submit the contact form with an invalid email address, there will be an error noting the invalid email address.
 The 'required' attribute has been added to the 'name,' 'email,' and 'event description' fields, so if those fields are not filled in, the form will not submit.
-If all field are valid, the page will reload.
+If all fields are valid, the page will reload.

 I believe my project allows the user to achieve their goals in an easy, straightforward and pleasant way.
 On different screen sizes and browsers, the project looks good.
 I removed some text and images from the mobile screen size and from tablet sizes to make things look more attractive and less condensed for the user.

-I found a bug in playing the YouTube videos and Spotify clips when viewing on a tablet with Google DevTools, as they would not respond to being played.
+I found a bug in playing the YouTube videos and Spotify clips when viewing on a tablet with Google DevTools, as at times they would not respond to being played.
 However when I opened the website on my actual tablet it worked fine.
 I also found a bug in the navbar toggler as it does not close on click.
 These navbars close on reloading but as this is a single scroll page it does not reload, and hence does not close unless the toggle icon is clicked.
 When researching this, the solutions were in JavaScript.
 When I move on with the course, I will go back and fix the toggler using JavaScript.
+I found an interesting bug when I put the scroll reveal on the header area.
+When a z-index of -1 was applied to the area, it cancelled out my links so that they could not be clicked.
+When I made the z-index:1 and the rest of the page z-index:2 the links worked perfectly.

 -------------------------------
 ## Deployment